-The Hyperlite State 2.0 Wakeboard is super lightweight and it also features design features that make it much easier to jump the wake.
+The Hyperlite State 2.0 Wakeboard is super lightweight, and it also features design features that make it much easier to jump the wake.
 It’s great for more advanced wakeboarders but will work well for anyone.

 O’Brien Valhalla Wakeboard

-The O’Brien Valhalla Wakeboard is great for those of you who have tried a bit of wakeboarding and want to level up.
+The O’Brien Valhalla Wakeboard is perfect for those of you who have tried a bit of wakeboarding and want to level up.
 Featuring a feather core, it is one of the lightest wakeboards on the market while still giving you the flexibility to execute intermediate/advanced level jumps.

 O’Brien System Wakeboard

 The O’Brien System Wakeboard is a great option for beginners.
-It’s designed to keep you going smooth and steady so you can focus on improving your wave crashing.
+It’s designed to keep you going smooth and steady, so you can focus on improving your wave crashing.

 A Good Life Vest